Wayne Shorter, jazz saxophone pioneer, dies at 89

 Herbie Hancock once said of Shorter in Miles Davis’s Second Great Quintet: “The master writer to me, in that group, was Wayne Shorter.
 He still is a master.
 Wayne was one of the few people who brought music to Miles that didn’t get changed.”

+Hancock praised Shorter for his musical expertise and leaving a special mark in his life.

+“Wayne Shorter, my best friend, left us with courage in his heart, love and compassion for all, and a seeking spirit for the eternal future,” Hancock said in a statement.
+“He was ready for his rebirth.
+As it is with every human being, he is irreplaceable and was able to reach the pinnacle of excellence as a saxophonist, composer, orchestrator, and recently, composer of the masterful opera ‘…Iphigenia’.
+I miss being around him and his special Wayne-isms but I carry his spirit within my heart always.”

-As a band leader, Shorter released more than 25 albums.
-He won 11 Grammy awards and in 2015 was given a lifetime achievement Grammy.
+As a band leader, Shorter released more than 25 albums and won 12 Grammy Awards.
+In 2015 he was given a lifetime achievement Grammy.
+Last month, he won a Grammy in the category of best improvised jazz solo for “Endangered Species” with Leo Genovese.

+Shorter’s work has been performed by several popular symphonies including Chicago, Detroit and Lyon along with the National Polish Radio Symphonic and Orpheus Chamber orchestras.

+In his career, Shorter has had more than 200 compositions and was a Kennedy Center honoree in 2018.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.